MaximMariusFlorian/Postman-Requests/README.md

 ## Requirments

-For this API testing special authentification is required, the steps to properly test Spotify API is present here [link]([url](https://developer.spotify.com/documentation/web-api/tutorials/getting-started)https://developer.spotify.com/documentation/web-api/tutorials/getting-started) , but for creating personal playlists, adding tracks, editing, another documentation is present [here]([url](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#request-an-access-token)https://developer.spotify.com/documentation/web-api/tutorials/getting-started#request-an-access-token)
+For this API testing special authentification is required, the steps to properly test Spotify API is present here [https://developer.spotify.com/documentation/web-api/tutorials/getting-started#request-an-access-token](url) but also for other requests there is another documentation to gain access here [https://developer.spotify.com/documentation/web-api/tutorials/code-flow](url)